Climate and Pollution

 This page summarizes or provides links to information on the following topics:

 According to the United Nations’ Intergovernmental Panel on Climate Change (IPCC), “Scientific evidence for warming of the climate system is unequivocal.”
 A September 2013 Report stated it is “extremely likely that humans have been the dominant cause of unprecedented global warming since 1950.”
 The evidence for rapid climate change includes sea level rise, global temperature rise, warming oceans, shrinking polar ice sheets, declining Arctic sea ice, glacial retreat, extreme weather events, shifting local habitats and agricultural impacts, and ocean acidification.
 Federal resources explaining these impacts include:

 - The National Aeronautics and Space Administration (NASA) database of the applicable evidence

-- The US Environmental Protections Agency’s (EPA) Climate Change website, specifically Climate Change Basics and Climate Change Science
+- The US Environmental Protections Agency’s (EPA) Climate Change research website and Air Quality and Climate research page

 - The National Oceanic and Atmospheric Administration (NOAA), whose role is to understand and predict global changes, share these findings with citizens, and conserve and manage marine ecosystems and resources.
 Other NOAA resources include NOAA Climate.gov and annual reports prepared for the Bulletin of the American Meteorological Society (BAMS) called State of the Climate.
 NOAA’s National Climatic Data Center (NCDC) tracks and evaluates climate events in the US and globally that have great economic and societal impacts, including so-called billion-dollar events.